- Elevation: 3,371 m (11,060 ft)

 From Garung, the road leads up through Garung village and the trail through farmland begins at approximately 1,478m.
 You will almost certainly be able to get an ojek to the end of the road.
 There are actually two routes – old and new – that you can take (‘jalur lama’ and ‘jalur baru’) and they join together at two possible places further along the hike.
 The new route (baru) is more slightly more west than the old route but the distance between them is not great.
 However, this can lead to confusion as there are no signposts and guides have known to become lost themselves on minor farm tracks on the lower slopes!
 The new trail has presumably been opened to combat erosion on the old route, which is steeper and more slippery.
 Your guide is likely to take you up the new route (‘jalur baru’) which is a wise decision – even more so for the descent, which is slippery whichever route you take!

 As you near the crater rim there are two destinations for hikers.
 Almost all hikers simply continue to the top of the rim.
 The peak is known as Puncak Buntu (3,308m) and and in good weather conditions hikers are rewarded with the tremendous view over to Merapi and Merbabu.
-Down below is the large crater – smoke may be billowing from the middle section and there is a large pool of water on the eastern end of the crater complex.
-It is possible to explore the crater by descending into it from the rim but be very careful of the gases and do not camp there.
+Down below is the large crater – smoke may be billowing from the middle section and there is a large pool of water on the north-eastern end of the crater complex.
+It is possible to explore the crater by descending into it from the rim or better still by using one of the other routes that lead directly into the crater.
+However, be very careful of the gases and do not camp there.

 After the tricky section, all you need to do is follow the trail round the side of the true peak and then up onto the top of it (don’t attempt to climb directly up the steep cliffs!).
 There is a tiled cairn with Javanese Edelweiss at the very top of Puncak Rajawali and the views are – understandably – even better than from Puncak Buntu.
 To reach the true summit from Puncak Buntu and the main Garung trail takes about 45 minutes each way.
-It could also be reached from the trail from Cepit – see below – if hikers climb up to the part of the rim with the flag on it.
+It could also be reached from the trail through the middle of the crater from Cepit, Banaran or Kaliangkrik – see below – if hikers climb up to the correct part of the rim.

 Located just a couple of kilometres north-east of Garung is another trail starting in Sipetung (1,316m).
 It leads up via Pos 1 (1,717m), Kyai Santri (2,004m), Pos 2 Petai Cina (2,413m), a stream at 2,460m, Lembah Suci (2,615m) and Pos 3 Watu Ijen (3,060m) before meeting up with the Garung trail.